Despite being the most popular website builder in the world, there is a lot of misinformation about WordPress on the internet.

 WordPress is not developed by a single person but by a community of passionate and professional developers.
 It is a protected trademark owned by a non-profit organization called WordPress Foundation, which protects the WordPress brand name and promotes the open-source software.

 The WordPress community is not just one company, person, or small group that can just suddenly disappear.
 It consists of hundreds and thousands of people from all over the world.
-While WordPress itself is free, this ecosystem alone powers millions of dollars in annual revenue for the businesses involved.
+While WordPress is free, this ecosystem alone powers millions of dollars in annual revenue for the businesses involved.

 In short, WordPress is not going anywhere, and its future is bright.